Alexdesaint/Alexdesaint.github.io/content/_index.md

 phone: +33 7 83 89 52 43
 location: Amsterdam
 github: alexdesaint
-accroche: Low Latency Software Developer
+accroche: Low Latency C++ Software Developer open to new challenges in the US
 intro: >-
-  With strong expertise in designing low latency systems, I am the main pricing framework developer of a high frequency trading company.
+  With strong expertise in designing systems, I am the main pricing framework developer of a high frequency trading company.
   From a master of robotic software engineering, I work with specialists in other disciplines to bring theoretical aspects to fast and reliable solutions.
-  Open to new challenges in the United States.
 experience:
 - name: Software Developer
   place: